amplitude/amplitude-docs/content/collections/ios_sdk/en/ios-swift-sdk.md

 {{/partial:tab}}
 {{/partial:tabs}}

-When you enable this setting, Amplitude tracks the `[Amplitude] Screen Viewed` event with the screen name property.
+When you enable this setting, Amplitude tracks the `[Amplitude] Screen Viewed` event and sets the screen name property of this event to the name of the top-most view controller's class.
 Amplitude reads this value from the controller class metadata `viewDidAppear` method swizzling.

 ### Track deep links